-The total electrical power dissipated into the camera is less than 2 W. The heat leak of the FPA is in the order of 1 W. With only 1 W to dissipate, the camera should be thermally insulated from the environment.
-Thus, the whole external surface was covered with MLI and the WAC was mounted to the S/C with insulating feet made of a titanium alloy (Figure 13).
-The strongest disturbances to the WAC thermal control is due to the large optical aperture, an area of about 300 cm, which can point towards many different thermal sources.
+The total electrical power dissipated into the camera is less than 2 W. The heat leak of the Focal Plane Assembly (FPA) is in the order of 1 W. With only 1 W to dissipate, the camera should be thermally insulated from the environment.
+Thus, the whole external surface was covered with MLI and the WAC was mounted to the spacecraft with insulating feet made of a titanium alloy (Figure 13).
+The strongest disturbance to the WAC thermal control is due to the large optical aperture, an area of about 300 cm2, which can point towards many different thermal sources.

 The external baffle is the most critical element of the WAC thermal design.
 A trade-off analysis was performed.
 A glass reinforced epoxy structure with absorber coating, thermally insulated from the camera, was shown to be the best solution.
-To extend the operational capability for sun incidence angles $< 45^{\circ}$ , a radiator was added in the upper part of the baffle to reduce the heat flux to the camera.
-Below $45^{\circ}$ , operation of the WAC is intermittent, with observational phases until the allowed upper temperature limit is reached, followed by phases of cooling with closed door.
+To extend the operational capability for sun incidence angles below 45° , a radiator was added to the upper part of the baffle to reduce the heat flux to the camera.
+Below 45° , operation of the WAC is intermittent, with observational phases until the allowed upper temperature limit is reached, followed by phases of cooling with closed door.